 Our main approach to promoting positive behaviour is to reward good behaviour.
 Nevertheless, we also need to show our disapproval of poor behaviour.
-Occasionally, children forget our aims for good behaviour and are inconsiderate towards others.
-We try to prevent this happening but sometimes it may be necessary to deal with persistent misbehaviour by using a series of sanctions:
+Occasionally, children forget our aims for good behaviour and are inconsiderate towards others, We try to prevent this happening but sometimes it may be necessary to deal with persistent misbehaviour by using a series of sanctions:

 - The strength of sanction used should always be in direct proportion to the perceived misbehaviour. - When dispensing sanctions, staff should be mindful of the individual child, their specific needs (sometimes special needs) and their dignity following the sanction. - We aim to modify behaviour, not humiliate the children.
 Resentful children will not help our school positive discipline.
-We don't say to the child that they are 'naughty' but focus on the reason for their poor behaviour. - Poor behaviour will be logged in Headteacher's behaviour log. - In extreme cases of poor behaviour help and advice will be sought from outside agencies.
+We don't say to the child that they are 'naughty' but focus on the reason for their poor behaviour. - In extreme cases of poor behaviour help and advice will be sought from outside agencies.